KoslickiLab/LLMFactCheck/README.md

 ### Essential for MacOS Users 🍏
-To ensure a seamless experience, it's crucial to have Xcode installed on your MacOS.
-Xcode equips you with fundamental development tools and resources.
-Get [Xcode here](https://developer.apple.com/xcode/) to optimize your development environment and ensure smooth operation! ✨
+To ensure a seamless experience, it's crucial to have GCC installed on your MacOS.
+Get [GCC here](See https://discussions.apple.com/thread/8336714) to optimize your environment and ensure smooth operation! ✨

 ## Installation